HolyCorn-Software/system/system-changes.md

 .

-Fixed minor bug, related to caching in the frontend.
+Updated to the latest version of html-hc, with more responsiveness.